Tripura at a Glance & Tourism Spots

-For facilitating the visit of tourists to Jampui hill, Tourist Department, Government of Tripura is organizing various package tours from the capital town of Agartala.
-Jampui hill is a real tourist paradise which attracts a large number of tourists with its virgin forests and peaceful and eco-friendly ambience including beautiful orchids and colourful dance & music.
+For facilitating the visit of tourists to Jampui hill, the Tourist Department, Government of Tripura is organizing various package tours from the capital town of Agartala.
+Jampui hill is a real tourist paradise that attracts a large number of tourists with its virgin forests and peaceful and eco-friendly ambiance including beautiful orchids and colorful dance & music.
 Being sparsely populated it provides an ideal opportunity for leisure tourism.

 Experience feel-good shopping

 Shop at smile.amazon.com and we’ll donate to your favorite charitable organization, at no cost to you.

 Same products, same prices, same service.